SwiftAveiro/Website/_posts/2020-03-03-an-update-about-covid-19.md

 Current ticketholders will be informed via email about our updated terms shortly.
 In case they don't agree with the updated terms and conditions they will have 2 weeks (thus, up to March 17th, the latest) to cancel their ticket without any costs at all.

-We'd also like to remind everyone that we are a non-profit organization that has survived thus far thanks to the inconditional support of our community.
+We'd also like to remind everyone that we are a non-profit organization that has survived thus far thanks to the unconditional support of our community.
 Organizing an event like SwiftAveiro has a lot of risks, which is why we are preparing for the absolute worst case scenario.

 Regardless of what happens, we will still be around.